edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

     -   Review Edge Function performance and custom metrics defined through `context.metrics`.
 -   Review log data to troubleshoot an issue.

-    For example, if you are able to reproduce an issue on your local machine and require more information than is available through {{ CHROME_EXTENSION }}, then you may view log data for these requests from within Edge Insights.
+    For example, if you are able to reproduce an issue on your local machine and require more information than is available through the {{ CHROME_EXTENSION }}, then you may view log data for these requests from within Edge Insights.
 One method for analyzing these requests is to:

     1. Configure a catch-all rule to set a response header to the request's ID through the `%{http_x_ec_uuid}` feature variable.
          ![Add Response Header feature](/images/v7/performance/rules-add-response-header-x-request-id.png)